awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 + **AWS\-InstallMissingWindowsUpdates**
 + **AWS\-InstallSpecificWindowsUpdates**

 The three legacy documents perform different functions, but you can achieve the same results by using different parameter settings with the newer SSM document **AWS\-InstallWindowsUpdates**\.
-These parameter settings are described in [Legacy SSM Documents for Patching Instances](#patch-manager-ssm-documents-legacy)\.
+These parameter settings are described in [Legacy SSM documents for patching instances](#patch-manager-ssm-documents-legacy)\.

 ### AWS\-RunPatchBaseline<a name="patch-manager-ssm-documents-recommended-AWS-RunPatchBaseline"></a>

 Installs patches on your instances or scans instances to determine whether any qualified patches are missing\.
 Available in all AWS Regions\.

 **AWS\-RunPatchBaseline** enables you to control patch approvals using patch baselines\.
 Reports patch compliance information that you can view using the Systems Manager Compliance tools\.
 These tools provide you with insights on the patch compliance state of your instances, such as which instances are missing patches and what those patches are\.
 For Linux operating systems, compliance information is provided for patches from both the default source repository configured on an instance and from any alternative source repositories you specify in a custom patch baseline\.
-For more information about alternative source repositories, see [How to Specify an Alternative Patch Source Repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.
+For more information about alternative source repositories, see [How to specify an alternative patch source repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.
 For more information about the Systems Manager Compliance tools, see [AWS Systems Manager Configuration Compliance](systems-manager-compliance.md)\.

  **Replaces legacy documents:**
 + **AWS\-ApplyPatchBaseline**

 The legacy document **AWS\-ApplyPatchBaseline** applies only to Windows instances, and does not provide support for application patching\.
 The newer **AWS\-RunPatchBaseline** provides the same support for both Windows and Linux systems\.
 Version 2\.0\.834\.0 or later of SSM Agent is required in order to use the **AWS\-RunPatchBaseline** document\.

-For more information about the **AWS\-RunPatchBaseline** SSM document, see [About the SSM Document AWS\-RunPatchBaseline](patch-manager-about-aws-runpatchbaseline.md)\.
+For more information about the **AWS\-RunPatchBaseline** SSM document, see [About the SSM document AWS\-RunPatchBaseline](patch-manager-about-aws-runpatchbaseline.md)\.

-## Legacy SSM Documents for Patching Instances<a name="patch-manager-ssm-documents-legacy"></a>
+## Legacy SSM documents for patching instances<a name="patch-manager-ssm-documents-legacy"></a>

 The following four SSM documents are still available for use in your patching operations in some AWS Regions\.
 However, they might be deprecated in the future, so we do not recommend their use\.
-Instead, use the documents described in [ SSM Documents Recommended for Patching Instances](#patch-manager-ssm-documents-recommended)\.
+Instead, use the documents described in [ SSM documents recommended for patching instances](#patch-manager-ssm-documents-recommended)\.

 **Topics**
 + [AWS\-ApplyPatchBaseline](#patch-manager-ssm-documents-legacy-AWS-ApplyPatchBaseline)